by Renee Lindstrom, GCFP

 Recently I encouraged someone to consciously shift weight purposely into one of their legs and their reaction was to say that this leg couldn’t support them.
 I asked them how they had walked all these years and suggested that this leg must actually be supporting them.
 We spent a few minutes practicing shifting weight from foot to foot and their fear was tangible.
 A short week later the leg that was not trusted appeared stronger and I smile as there was no hesitation in using this leg.
 The fright, flight and fight reactions were not visible!

-The two other ways for calming states of flight, fright and fight this guide offers is through increased understanding of your emotional and intellectual functions and your environment.
+To other ways for calming ones state of flight, fright and fight can be through increased understanding of your emotional and intellectual functions and your environment.

 Learn more about workshops, classes and personal appointment opportunities: